BRHN-11/cre-r1/doc/coding.md

 - ThreadRPCServer : Remote procedure call handler, listens on port 8244 for connections and services them.

-- WuzhucoinMiner : Generates wuzhucoins (if wallet is enabled).
+- CowrieMiner : Generates cowries (if wallet is enabled).

 - Shutdown : Does an orderly shutdown of everything.